electron/electron/docs/tutorial/windows-taskbar.md

 ### Flash Frame

-In Windows, you can highlight the taskbar button to get the user's attention.
+On Windows, you can highlight the taskbar button to get the user's attention.
 This is similar to bouncing the dock icon in macOS.

 As quoted from [MSDN][msdn-flash-frame]: